FAU-LAP/CAMELS_extensions/eLabFTW/README.md

 ## Changelog

+### 0.1.5
+- Fixed deprecated usage of `ItemsTypesApi` and replaced it with the newer `ItemsTypesResourcesTemplatesApi`.

 ### 0.1.4
 - Improved metadata for samples and user.
 - Added function to connect with CAMELS' ELN instrument management.